Exafunction/codeium.el/README.md

     :config
     (setq use-dialog-box nil) ;; do not use popup boxes

-    ;; if you dont want to use customize to save the api-key ;; (setq codeium/metadata/api_key "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx")
+    ;; if you don't want to use customize to save the api-key ;; (setq codeium/metadata/api_key "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx")

     ;; get codeium status in the modeline